vranki/hemppa/README.md

 If you don't want some modules, just delete the files from modules directory.

+End-to-end encryption is currently not supported by bot but should be doable.
+Bot won't respond to commands in e2ee rooms.
+PR for enabling e2ee is welcome!

 Support room: #hemppa:hacklab.fi - https://matrix.to/#/#hemppa:hacklab.fi

 ## Hint: RSS Bridge